stolksdorf/truce/rules.md

 - It is always public knowledge how many coins are in your Supply and what actions Players have taken in previous rounds
 - If you have no coins you _are not_ out of the game, however you may only select the Support or Pass action.
+  - Other players may gift you coins to allow you to select the other actions again.
 - Table-talk and private discussions are highly encouraged
 - If a Player does not, for any reason, submit an action in a timely fashion or their action is invalid/can not be interpreted, their action is defaulted to Pass for that round.
 - Unless you select the Attack or Defense Action, your Defense value and your Attack value is 0
 - Ties in Attack and Defense value go in favor of the Defender
 - A player may change their submitted action only if it is done before the actions are revealed.
 - You may gift coins from your Supply to other players during the round, before the actions are revealed.
   - Gifted coins are put into that player's Spoils.
   - Coins can not be gifted from a player's Spoils, only from their Supply
   - This is a public action and all players are informed of it.

 ### Tip & Tricks